nmalthouse/mcbot/readme.md

 ![astar pathfinding](img/astar.jpg)

 ## Todo:
-- Codegen for protocol.json.
-At the very least have zig enums generated for packet id's.
 - Reference counting and ownership for individual entities.
 Entities are update with relative data.
 This is a problem with multiple bots

         Architecture overview